 Ms. Price: Thank you, Mr. Speaker.
 I thank the member for his question.
-Though the accommodations were considered in the last capital process that the Nunavut Arctic College was involved in, no firm capital plans are in place yet.
-But it has been identified as a capital consideration.
-So, thank you, Mr. Speaker.
+Though the accommodations were considered in the last capital process that Nunavut Arctic College was involved in, no firm capital plans are in place yet, but it has been identified as a capital consideration.
+Thank you, Mr. Speaker.